pmhahn/pmhahn.github.io/_posts/2018-10-04-lenovo-firmware-update.md

 ```
 But the Notebook refused to boot from it.

-Next I had a look at it using `isoinfo -d r0guj17wd.iso` which showed the DVD to be empty but only contain an ElTorito boot image.
+Next I had a look at it using `isoinfo -d r0guj17wd.iso` which showed the DVD to be empty but only contain an [El Torito](https://de.wikipedia.org/wiki/El_Torito) boot image.
 So I extracted the boot image into file:

 ```bash